-According to the main model, scientific work in the form of a thesis in Engineering psychology should be designed as a brief summary - framework report - of scientific papers (compilation thesis), which the doctoral student has written alone or jointly with another person.
-The normal language of the dissertation is English.
-In exceptional cases, the thesis can be a monograph and the language Swedish.
+According to the main model, the scientific work in the form of a thesis/ dissertation in Psychology should be a short summary - frame story - of scientific papers (synthesis dissertation), which the doctoral student has written alone or jointly with another person.
+The normal language of the thesis is English.
+In exceptional cases, the monograph form and the thesis/dissertation in Swedish may be used.
 The introductory summary chapter shall include a separate section describing the doctoral student's contribution to the articles.